Sony A7R III Snap Verdict

 What is the Sony A7R III?

 Announced on the 25th October 2017, the Sony Alpha 7R III (widely known as the A7R III) is a full-frame compact system or mirrorless system camera with the Sony FE lens mount.
-With 42.4 million effective pixels, it has the highest resolution of the Sony A7-series – matching its predecessor, the Sony A7R II.
+With 42.4 million effective pixels, it has the equal highest resolution of the Sony A7-series.
+That’s the same pixel count as its predecessor, the Sony A7R II.

-The Sony A7R III is aimed at enthusiast and professional photographers with its high resolution giving it particular appeal to landscape, still-life and commercial photographers.
+The Sony A7R III is aimed at enthusiast and professional photographers.
+Its high resolution gives it particular appeal to landscape, still-life and commercial photographers.

 Sensor and Processor

-The 42.4Mp Sony A7R II has been very popular, especially with landscape photographers who want a comparatively small and light camera that can capture plenty of detail.
+The 42.4Mp Sony A7R II has been very popular, especially with landscape photographers who want a comparatively small and light camera.
 Now, a little over two years after the A7R II’s announcement, Sony has unveiled the A7R III.

 Like the A7R II, the A7R III has a back-illuminated Exmor R sensor with 42.4 million effective pixels.
 This has a gapless microlens design to boost light sensitivity and dynamic range.

-Unlike the Mark II, the A7R III’s sensor has a front-end LSI and this together with the enhanced BIONZ X processing engine delivers a 1.8x increase in processing speed and a range of performance enhancements.
+Unlike the Mark II, the A7R III’s sensor has a front-end LSI.
+This, together with the enhanced BIONZ X processing engine, delivers a 1.8x increase in processing speed and a range of performance enhancements.
 Notably, Sony claims a low sensitivity (ISO) dynamic range of up to 15-stops.

-What’s more, there’s a new Pixel Shift Multi Shooting mode that shifts the sensor by 1-pixel distance between shots as four images are captured.
-These files can then be combined into one image made up from 169.6Mp worth of data using Sony’s new Imaging Edge software which outputs a 42.4Mp file with greater detail and better tonal gradation.
+There’s also a new Pixel Shift Multi Shooting mode that shifts the sensor by 1-pixel distance between shots as four images are captured.
+These files can then be combined into one image made up from 169.6Mp worth of data using Sony’s new Imaging Edge software.
+The end result is a 42.4Mp file with greater detail and better tonal gradation.

-More good news for anyone with low-light shooting tendencies is that the Bionz X processing engine has been enhanced and this enables more complex noise reduction algorithms to be applied so that there’s a claimed 1-stop reduction the level of noise in images.
+More good news for anyone with low-light shooting tendencies is that the Bionz X processing engine has been enhanced.
+This enables more complex noise reduction algorithms to be applied so that there’s a claimed 1-stop reduction the level of noise in images.

-As a consequence, Sony has given the A7R III a standard sensitivity range of ISO 100 – 32,000 with expansion settings that take the range to ISO 50 – 102400.
+As a consequence, Sony has given the A7R III a standard sensitivity range of ISO 100 – 32,000.
+There are also expansion settings that take the range to ISO 50 – 102400.

-As I mentioned earlier, the sensor has a front-end LSI and this helps double the readout speed, which is good news for focusing.
+As I mentioned earlier, the sensor has a front-end LSI.
+This helps double the readout speed, which is good news for focusing.
 In fact, Sony says that the A7R III can focus around at about twice the speed of the A7R II in low light.
 That’s music to my ears.

-In addition, Sony says it has made the A7R III’s Eye AF twice as effective at detecting and tracking eyes, evening working with a moving subject.
+In addition, Sony says it has made the A7R III’s Eye AF twice as effective at detecting and tracking eyes.
+It even works with moving subjects.

 Thanks to the enhanced processing engine and on-chip LSI, Sony has been able to double the continuous shooting rate of the A7R II for the A7R III.
 This means it’s possible to shoot at up to 10fps (frames per second) with the new camera.
 If you want a live view of the scene, however, you’ll have to drop to 8fps.